-Whether short-term or long-term, a Connections in Recovery Mental Health Companion and/or Mental Health Coach is able to work with the client from a few hours a day up-to 24 hours a day, for as many days needed.
+Whether short-term or long-term, Mental Health companions and Mental Health coaches are able to work with the client from a few hours a day up-to 24 hours a day, for as many days needed.

 Some of the most common Mental Health Disorders include: